Merton Bank Primary School

 Homework

-We encourage children to read at home every night to develop good habits and make the best progress.
-Every Friday, we will be sending home a list of weekly spelling for your child to practise.
+We encourage children to read at home regularly to develop good habits and make the best progress.
 We kindly request that you to encourage your child to regularly practise at least three times a week.

 Breakfast Club

-Breakfast club is open from 8.15am, School will begin at 8.45am for all children.
+School will begin at 8.45am for all children.
 Year 3, 4, 5 and 6 will enter through the Roper Street entrance.

 Collecting your child